 Appointed 14 May 2015

-Chair of the geopolitical committee; member of the safety, ethics and environment assurance, nomination & governance and chairman’s committees
+Chair of the geopolitical committee; member of the safety, environment and security assurance, nomination and governance and chairman’s committees

 Visiting professor at King’s College London